Frequently Asked Questions

 Is it better to think about and treat Pando as a Single Tree or, as a Clone?

 Actually Both.
-In many ways, work to understand and protect the tree, requires us to think of Pando as a single tree or single subject.
-Conversely, scientists tend to focus on the fact Pando is a clone, because there are some things about clone trees that can be studied differently.
+In many ways, work to understand and protect the Pando Tree, requires us to think of Pando as a single tree.
+Conversely, scientists may also focus on the fact that the Pando Tree is a clone or colony because it helps shape research questions that can’t be studied elsewhere.